eldarht/TDT4200_assignment4/README.md

 - Moved color malloc/free out of forloop.
 Changed time from about 0.1 to 0.08.
 - Changed computeDwellBuffer to itterate over rows all x before next y.
 No quantifiable difference in time.
 - Changed mapDwellBuffer to use memcpy instead of assigning r,g,b individually.
 Improvement of about 0.005-0.01 second
-- Changed pixelDwell to take dwell buffer as an argument rather than returning for assignment.

 c)  Now  use  the  findings  from  Callgrind  and  perform  optimizations  on  thedocumented bottlenecks.